PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 09:45:59
+Last updated: 2024-04-06 09:46:34
-Random Quote: They'll bend the knee or I'll destroy them.  -  Stannis Baratheon
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn